whydidIchoosephysics/Console-Finances/README.md

 a for loop, nesting an if statement was used to calculate the values

-- The average was calculated by summing the values in the new array using the same for loop as the first one, and the value was divided by the length of the array (including th efirst month)
+- The average was calculated by summing the values in the new array using the same for loop as the first one, and the value was divided by the length of the array (including the first month)
+  - Average change: 446309.05

 - For the Greatest Increase in Profits:
 "Math.max.apply(Math, changeInProfit)" was used to find the maximum value in the array and